Benign fasciculation syndrome is persistent twitching in one or more muscles. A person may also experience tingling or numbness.

 A key sign of ALS is what is known as muscle wasting.
 The affected muscles will atrophy or get smaller over time.
 This also means that a person with ALS will begin to feel weaker as the condition progresses.
 Muscle wasting does not usually occur with BFS.

 While both conditions create muscle fasciculations, fasciculations appear to be more widespread in BFS.
 The twitching also affects the muscle while it is resting.
-However, it will stop when the person starts using the muscle.
+However, it will typically stop when the person starts using the muscle.

 In ALS, twitching can start in one place.
 However, it will often spread to the areas near that starting point rather than appearing in random places.
+ALS will also have other symptoms, such as difficulty with breathing, swallowing, or speech.

 Anyone who is uncertain of their symptoms should return to their doctor for a diagnosis.